ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ## Procedure to order vCenter Server instances
 {: #vc_orderinginstance-procedure}

+For information about deploying VMware stretched vSAN clusters, see [Ordering multi-zone stretched clusters](/docs/services/vmwaresolutions?topic=vmware-solutions-mcv_ordering).

-1. From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon from the left navigation pane and then click the **VMware vCenter Server** card in the **Start Provisioning** section.
+1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
+2. In the **Start Provisioning** section, click the **VMware vCenter Server** card.
-2. On the **VMware vCenter Server** page, click the **vCenter Server** card and click **Continue**.
+3. On the **VMware vCenter Server** page, click the **vCenter Server** card and click **Continue**.
+4. Select to create a new configuration, or select a saved configuration:
+   * If you want to create a new configuration, select **New Configuration**.
+   * If you want to update a saved configuration, or if you want to create a new configuration based on a saved configuration, select a saved configuration.
-3. On the **vCenter Server** page, enter the instance name.
+5. On the **vCenter Server** page, enter the instance name.
-4. Select the vSphere version.
+6. Select the vSphere version.
-5. Select the instance type:
+7. Select the instance type:
    * Click **Primary Instance** to deploy a single instance in the environment or to deploy the first instance in a multi-site topology.
    * Click **Secondary Instance** to connect the instance with an existing (primary) instance in the environment for high availability and complete the following steps:
      1. Select the primary instance that you want the secondary instance to be connected with.
      2. For primary instances V2.8 or later, enter the vCenter Server Administrator password for the primary instance.
      3. For primary instances V2.5, 2.6, or 2.7, enter the PSC administrator password for the primary instance.
      4. For primary instances V2.4 or earlier, verify that the prefilled value for the PSC administrator password for the primary instance is correct.
-6. Complete the license settings for the instance components.
+8. Complete the license settings for the instance components.
     * To use IBM-provided licenses, select **Include with purchase** and select the license edition, if necessary.
     * To use your own license, select **I will provide** and enter the license key.
-7. Complete the Bare Metal Server settings.
+9. Complete the Bare Metal Server settings.
     1. Select the {{site.data.keyword.CloudDataCent_notm}} to host the instance.
     2. Select the Bare Metal Server configuration.
        * When you select **Skylake**, **Cascade Lake**, or **Broadwell**, specify the CPU model and the RAM size.
        * When you select **SAP-certified**, choose one of the preset configurations.
     3. Specify the number of {{site.data.keyword.baremetal_short}}.
 If you're planning to use vSAN storage, a minimum of four {{site.data.keyword.baremetal_short}} are needed.
-8. Complete the storage configuration.
+10. Complete the storage configuration.
   * If you select **vSAN Storage**, specify the disk types for the capacity and cache disks, the number of disks, and the vSAN License edition.
 If you want more storage, check the **High-Performance Intel Optane** box.
   * If you select **NFS Storage** and want to add and configure the same settings to all file shares, specify the **Number of Shares**, **Performance**, and **Size (GB)**.
   * If you select **NFS Storage** and want to add and configure file shares individually, select **Configure shares individually**.
 Then, click the **+** icon next to the **Add Shared Storage** label and select the **Performance** and **Size (GB)** for each file share.
 You must select at least one file share.
   * If you select **Local Disks**, specify the local disk count and local disk type.
-9. Complete the network interface settings.
+11. Complete the network interface settings.
    1. Enter the host name prefix for the instance being provisioned, the subdomain label, and the root domain name.
 For a secondary instance, the domain name is automatically completed.
    2. Select the network setting of either **Public and Private Network** or **Private Network Only**.
    3. Select the VLAN settings: